Lemon Law for Used Cars in Pennsylvania

 The differences in the Magnuson Moss Warranty Act are two fold.
 First, the Magnuson Moss Warranty Act does not have a mileage restriction like our state Lemon Law.
 As you may know, the Lemon Law requires that the first occurrence of the defect must happen before 12,000 miles.
 The Magnuson Moss Act does not have that mileage restriction.

-The second difference is that the PA Lemon Law only applies to New motor vehicles, while the Magnuson Moss Warranty Act can apply to Used vehicles.
+The second difference is that the PA Lemon Law only applies to New motor vehicles, while the Magnuson Moss Warranty Act can apply to used vehicles.
 The only qualifier is that the defect must have first occurred while under the Manufacturer's Original Warranty.
 It should be noted that these are typically the only types of used vehicle cases that we accept, that is, those that have a defect that first occurred while the vehicle was within the original manufacturer's warranty period.
 We also do take other used vehicle cases, but we are very selective in choosing which claims to handle.

 The Mag Moss Act provides that the purchaser of a defective consumer product is entitled to cash compensation for the decreased value of the vehicle, a free replacement vehicle or a full refund of the purchase price, if that product is defective and the Manufacturer cannot repair it after a reasonable number of attempts.
 The Act also provides that the consumer is entitled to recovery of his reasonable Attorney fees.
 Those provisions are nearly identical to the PA Lemon Law.
 While the law does say that a replacement vehicle is an option, in our experience that rarely occurs.
-The more likely result is cash compensation to the buyer (you).
+The more likely result for a defective used car claim is cash compensation to the buyer (you).

 The next law that may provide protection to the purchaser of a defective used vehicle is the Pennsylvania Unfair Trade Practices and Consumer Protection Law.
 This Law provides, in essence, that the vehicle which you purchased should operate as the Dealer suggested it would.
 This law also provides for the recovery of Attorney fees.